langchain-ai/langchain/templates/openai-functions-agent-gmail/README.md

 Create a [`credentials.json`](https://developers.google.com/gmail/api/quickstart/python#authorize_credentials_for_a_desktop_application) file containing your OAuth client ID from Gmail.
 To customize authentication, see the [Customize Auth](#customize-auth) section below.

-_*Note:* The first time you run this app, it will force you to go through a user authentication flow_
+_*Note:* The first time you run this app, it will force you to go through a user authentication flow._

 ## Usage